His briefing on Monday – The New York Times

 Working from home

-The coronavirus pandemic has disrupted all the systems that keep our lives running.
-Add to that the pressures of work (and keeping a job) in an increasingly precarious economy.
+The coronavirus pandemic has disrupted the systems that keep our lives running.
+Add to that the pressures of working (and keeping a job) in an increasingly precarious economy.

-Those tensions, felt throughout the world, echoed in Text exchanges between the editor of our gender initiative, Francesca Donner, and Corinne Purtill, a journalist based in Los Angeles.
-The two women have five children between them.
+Those tensions, felt around the world, were echoed in the text exchanges between the editor of our gender initiative, Francesca Donner, and Corinne Purtill, a journalist in Los Angeles.
+They have five children among them.

 Francesca "First things first: How do you maintain a sense of control when you are an FMH?
 Is there a daily routine?
 Do you dress every day?